funnykayan/funnykayan/README.md

-Hello!
-I'm funnykayan.
-An aspired and creative developer.
-I will post my public code over here as well as a few models i made.

-For contact, DM me on discord.
-My username is: un_funny.
-(With the dot)

-Thanks!
+hi I'm funny and I do stuff so you can take my stuff